MWANGI-BUILDS/northstar-support-deflection/tests/smoke_tests.md

 - Actual Result: The bot stated the item was being prepared and provided an estimated ship date of Aug 15.
 - Status: PASSED

-3. Requesting an Eligible Product Return
-- What Was Tested: Clicked through the return menu, selected Apparel, and chose Within 30 days.
-- Why It Was Tested: Returns are a major source of support tickets; automated approvals save time for both the store and the customer.
-- Expected Result: The chatbot should confirm the return is allowed, explain how refund payments work, and send a shipping label.
-- Actual Result: The bot confirmed eligibility, explained that refunds take 5–7 business days, and offered a prepaid label.
-- Status: PASSED

-4. Searching for a Non-Existent Order
+3. Searching for a Non-Existent Order
 - What Was Tested: Entered a fake order number: "Where is order NS-99999?"
 - Why It Was Tested: To check how the bot handles typos or missing records gracefully instead of crashing.
 - Expected Result: The chatbot should politely explain that the order was not found and offer to connect the customer with a real person.
 - Actual Result: The chatbot stated it could not find the order and offered a "Talk to a human" button.
 - Status: PASSED

+4. Entering Order Numbers Without Prefixes
+- What Was Tested: Typed the digits of an order number without the "NS-" prefix: 10234
+- Why It Was Tested: Customers frequently type just numbers without formatting them properly.
+- Expected Result: The bot should recognize the 5-digit number and look up order NS-10234.
+- Actual Result: The regex parser converted bare digits to NS-10234 and retrieved the tracking status.
+- Status: PASSED (Fix verified in latest build)

+5. Asking About Stock in Different Sizes and Colors
+- What Was Tested: Typed: "IS THE aurora sneaker IN STOCK IN SIZE s???" (using messy capitalization and extra question marks).
+- Why It Was Tested: Real users do not type perfectly; the bot must understand messy text.
+- Expected Result: The bot should clean up the text, recognize the product name and size "S", and report exact inventory counts.
+- Actual Result: The chatbot ignored the punctuation and capital letters, confirming that 2 pairs of Aurora Sneakers in size S were available.
+- Status: PASSED

+General Input & Safety Escalate Verification

-5. Handling Unclear or Generic Messages
+6. Handling Unclear or Generic Messages
 - What Was Tested: Typed a vague statement: "I need help"
 - Why It Was Tested: Customers often type short phrases instead of choosing options, so the bot must guide them back on track.
 - Expected Result: The chatbot should present the main menu choices (Order Status, Returns, Stock) so the user can pick what is needed.
 - Actual Result: The bot asked the user to pick a topic and displayed all main menu buttons.
 - Status: PASSED
-Edge Case & Boundary Verification

-6. Entering Order Numbers Without Prefixes
-- What Was Tested: Typed the digits of an order number without the "NS-" prefix: 10234
-- Why It Was Tested: Customers frequently type just numbers without formatting them properly.
-- Expected Result: The bot should recognize the 5-digit number and look up order NS-10234.
-- Actual Result: The regex parser converted bare digits to NS-10234 and retrieved the tracking status.
-- Status: PASSED (Fix verified in latest build)

 7. Reporting Damaged or Broken Items
 - What Was Tested: Typed: "My package arrived damaged"